FUNCTIONAL MEDICINE SOLUTIONS FOR

-There are many other conditions that have the same symptoms of IBS - like ulcerative colitis, Crohn's disease, food sensitivities or low stomach acid.
+Many other conditions have the same symptoms of IBS - like ulcerative colitis, Crohn's disease, food sensitivities, or low stomach acid.
 Through a thorough evaluation and targeted testing, a clearer medical picture of your health can emerge.

-Too many people needlessly suffer through irritable bowel syndrome symptoms which have a clear cause and easy solution.
+Too many people needlessly suffer from irritable bowel syndrome symptoms, which have a clear cause and easy solution.

-A diagnosis (evaluated properly with the use of lab work and complete patient history) is the beginning, not the end of clinical inquiry.
+A diagnosis (evaluated properly with lab work and complete patient history) is the beginning, not the end of clinical inquiry.